cheeky-cake/shopify-accounting-automation/README.md

-# shopify-accounting-automation
-A Google Apps Script tool that converts Shopify order CSV data into QuickBooks-ready journal entries.
-# Shopify to QuickBooks Data Converter
+# Shopify to QuickBooks Automation Tool (GAS)

-**Streamlining E-commerce Accounting with Google Apps Script**
+## 📌 The Problem
+Manual bookkeeping for Shopify stores is time-consuming and prone to errors.
+Integrating data into QuickBooks often requires expensive monthly subscriptions or tedious CSV formatting.

-## 💡 Overview
+## 💡 The Solution
-This project provides a solution for Shopify store owners to automate their bookkeeping.
-It parses Shopify Order CSV files and transforms them into a format compatible with QuickBooks Journal Entries, saving hours of manual data entry.

-## 🚀 Key Features
-- **Automated Data Mapping**: Converts Shopify headers to Accounting standards (Debit/Credit).
-- **Tax & Shipping Handling**: Separates shipping income and sales tax for accurate reporting.
-- **Zero Cost**: Runs entirely on Google Sheets/GAS—no monthly subscription fees.

-## 🛠 Tech Stack
-- JavaScript / Google Apps Script
-- Shopify CSV API structure
-- SQL logic for data filtering
+This tool uses Google Apps Script (JavaScript) to bridge the gap.
+It automatically maps Shopify Order exports to QuickBooks-compatible Journal Entries.

+## ✨ Why this matters
+- **Save 5+ hours/week** of manual data entry.
+- **Accuracy**: Eliminates human error in Tax and Shipping calculations.
+- **Cost-Effective**: A lightweight, serverless solution for small to mid-sized businesses.